HiDannyZ/CRUD-Device-Driver/README.md

 # Class: CMPSC 311

-**What the project mainly consists of**: Introduction to C and Systems Programming with Memory allocation and Network Programming.
+**What the project mainly consists of**: Introduction to C and Linux with Memory allocation and Network Programming.

 ## Background